An exact characterization of saturation for permutation matrices: Spanning oscillations of length 4

 Since for each $P \in \fP \setminus \fP'$, we have $\rev(P) \in \fP'$, \cref{p:transform_effects} implies that it is sufficient to prove that each $P \in \fP'$ has a vertical witness.

 \begin{lemma} Each $P \in \fP'$ has a vertical witness. \end{lemma} \begin{proof} Let $P \in \fP'$ be a $k_1 \times k_2$ pattern, let $\ell = (i,j)$ be the unique leftmost 1-entry in $P$, and let $r = (i',j')$ be the unique rightmost 1-entry in $P$.
-Note that $i < i'$
+Note that $i < i'$.

-Let $P_\rL$ and $P_\rR$ be the submatrices of $P$ obtained by removing the rightmost, resp. leftmost, column.
+We essentially use the construction shown in \cref{fig:cons_ex} \emph{d}.
+Let $P_\rL$ and $P_\rR$ be the sub\-ma\-tri\-ces of $P$ obtained by removing the rightmost, resp. leftmost, column.
 Note that in $P_\rL$, the $i'$-th row is empty, and in $P_\rR$, the $i$-th row is empty.
-We place a copy of $P_\rL$ to the left of $P_\rR$, so that the two empty rows coincide.
-Formally, obtain $L$ from $P_\rL$ by appending $i'-i > 0$ rows (at the bottom), obtain $R$ from $P_\rR$ by prepending $i' - i > 0$ rows (at the top), and define $S(P)$ as the concatenation $(L, R)$.
-Note that $S(P)$ is a $(k_1 + i'-i) \times (2k_2-2)$ matrix, and that the $i'$-th row of $S(P)$ is empty. \Cref{fig:SP} shows an example of the construction.
-In the following, we will use $L$ and $R$ interchangeably with the corresponding subsets of $E(S(P))$.
+As described in \cref{sec:construct_examples}, the idea is to place a copy of $P_\rL$ to the left of $P_\rR$, so that the two empty rows coincide.
+More formally, obtain $L$ from~$P_\rL$ by appending $i'-i > 0$ rows (at the bottom), obtain $R$ from $P_\rR$ by prepending $i' - i > 0$ rows (at the top), and define $S(P)$ as the horizontal concatenation $(L, R)$.
+Note that $S(P)$ is a $(k_1 + i'-i) \times (2k_2-2)$ matrix, and that the $i'$-th row of $S(P)$ is empty.
+In the following, we use $L$ and $R$ interchangeably with the corresponding subsets of $E(S(P))$.

 We claim that the $i'$-th row is $P$-expandable.
 Indeed, adding a 1-entry in the $i'$-th row in the first $k-1$ columns (to the left of $R$) completes an occurrence of $P$ with $R$, and adding a 1-entry in the last $k-1$ columns (to the right of $L$) completes an occurrence of $P$ with $L$.